Constructing a Permanent Mooring

 The sole purpose of the mooring buoy is to support the mooring chain.
 The two preferred designs for mooring buoys are a traditional buoy with hardware or a buoy with a tube through the center.
 Both offer reliable flotation and will last for several seasons, depending upon the salinity of the water.
 Obviously, freshwater applications will extend the useful life of any mooring system.

 The pendant (pronounced “pennant”) attaches the chain to the boat.
 Large-diameter three-strand nylon line is used because its inherent elasticity (stretching about 10 percent under a load equaling 20 percent of its tensile strength) allows it to act as a shock absorber.
 Polyester line, Dyneema line or stainless steel wire is preferred by some for better chafe resistance.
-Length should be about 2 1/2 times freeboard.
-Diameter should be as large as is practical—it must be able to fit through bow chocks and around a bow cleat.
+Length should be about 2 1/2 times the boat's freeboard.
+Diameter should be as large as is practical—but it must be able to fit through bow chocks and around a bow cleat.

 Effective chafe protection is recommended for the point where the pendant passes through a chock.
 This is critical, as failure caused by chafe at this location is one of the main reasons why boats end up on the beach.
 A light pick-up buoy at the boat end makes it easy to grab the pendant.

-Replacement: Taylor’s Storm Surge Anchor System allows three anchors on a swivel.
+Taylor’s Storm Surge Anchor System allows three anchors on a swivel.
 For real holding power, we would use real anchors instead of the concrete blocks in Taylor’s diagram!

 Cyclone Pendants are attached (using a lunch pail hitch, also called a “cow hitch”) to your standard nylon pendant with its floating pickup buoy, and allow use of a low-stretch upper section.
-Their high tensile strength allow smaller lines to be used, so they fit more easily on boats with smaller cleats and chocks.
-Very low elongation result in a dramatic reduction in friction, heat and chafing.
+Their high tensile strength allows smaller lines to be used, so they fit more easily on boats with smaller cleats and chocks.
+Very low elongation results in a dramatic reduction in friction, heat and chafing.
 Also, because the top and bottom sections are just looped together through spliced eyes, you can replace a damaged section without replacing the entire pendant.

 Based on wind loading data at min.
 3:1 scope, with suitable bottom conditions for anchor to embed.
 Wind loads based on data from ABYC.